haldean/sousvide/sousvide.md

-The second unusual thing I did was that I binarized the output of the controller; an output from the controller of greater than zero corresponds to heaters-on, and zero or less corresponds to zero-off.
+The second unusual thing I did was that I binarized the output of the controller; an output from the controller of greater than zero corresponds to heaters-on, and zero or less corresponds to heaters-off.
 Doing this has the nice property that constant scaling factors do not matter when tuning the PID parameters; since only the sign of the output is used, it does not matter if the parameters are scaled because the sign will not change.